 If that is not enough then the AK4138 has a dedicated horn honk output, or a second 4310 siren can be added to the bus network which can be used as an internal screamer, or as a second external siren.

 If you want to hear one in action then I have one installed on Obsessive Wagon.

 Rugged remote control

-The Remote controls are waterproof and Muppet proof with two simple button that do what they should.
+The Remote controls are waterproof and Muppet proof with two simple buttons that do what they should.

 As for the Unlock button, well it disarms the alarm and unlocks the doors!
 It will also disarm the immobiliser once it has auto armed.

-Ultrasonic Sensors come as standard which are far more effective then the glass break sensors found on most other alarms.
+Ultrasonic Sensors come as standard.
+These are far more effective than the glass break sensors found on most other alarms.

-They look the part too and can be painted to match the trim of you car if need be.
-I find that the grey colour matches about 90% of cars.
-I normally have some pods which I have pre-sprayed black just in case.
+They look the part too and can be painted to match the trim of your car if need be.
+I find that the grey colour matches about 90% of cars, but for those that are not grey, I normally have some pods which I have pre-sprayed black just in case.

 Insurance Approved: Thatcham Cat 1

 Obsessive Rating: 10/10